-A Lead Agency must have a professional development framework for training, professional development, and post-secondary education for caregivers, teachers, and directors in child care programs that serve children of all ages.
+A Lead Agency must have a professional development framework for training, professional development, and post-secondary education for caregivers, teachers, and directors in programs that serve children of all ages.
 The framework must include these components:

 (1) professional standards and competencies, (2) career pathways, (3) advisory structures, (4) articulation, (5) workforce information, and (6) financing.
-CCDF provides Lead Agencies flexibility on the strategies, breadth, and depth of the framework.
+CCDF provides flexibility on the strategies, breadth, and depth with which Lead Agencies will develop and implement their framework.
 The professional development framework must be developed in consultation with the State Advisory Council on Early Childhood Education and Care or a similar coordinating body.